How did we get here?

 Systems of feedback and regulation are incredibly important if we want to prevent absurd and tragic events from happening on the internet.
 As Ali Akkhatib states in his work To Live in Their Utopia: “Absurdity follows when algorithmic systems deny the people they mistreat the status to lodge complaints, let alone the power to repair, resist, or escape the world that these systems create.” ↩︎

 Many treat algorithmic systems as ‘mathematically pure’ objects, taking only pure inputs and producing pure outputs.
 To these engineers, human lives are treated as ‘externalities’ that spoil that purity.
 Impacts on humans should be first an foremost.
-To quote Paul Chiusano from his post on the future of software, “Why does a computer even exist?
+To quote Runar Bjarnason post on the future of software, “Why does a computer even exist?
 The reality is that computers exist solely for the purpose of executing programs.
 The machine is not a metaphysical primary.
 Reality has primacy, a program is a description, an abstraction, a proof of some hypothesis about an aspect of reality, and the computer exists to deduce the implications of that fact for the pursuit of human values.” ↩︎